- Home

 If the doctor feels they can diagnose the skin cancer by examining the spot, you may not need any further tests before having treatment.
 However, it’s not always possible to tell the difference between a skin cancer and a non-cancerous skin spot just by looking at it.
 If there is any doubt, the doctor may need to take a tissue sample (biopsy) to confirm the diagnosis.

-A biopsy is a quick and simple procedure that is usually done in the doctor’s office.
+A biopsy is a quick and simple procedure that is usually done in the doctor’s room.
 You will be given a local anaesthetic to numb the area, then the doctor will either:

-- completely cut out the spot and a small amount of healthy tissue around it (excision biopsy)
+- completely cut out the spot and a small amount of healthy tissue around it to be tested (excision biopsy)

-- take a small piece of tissue from the spot (punch or incision biopsy).
+- take a small piece of tissue from the spot to be tested (shave or punch biopsy).

 Learn more about the different types of skin cancer.